 - Increase results in liver function tests

 In addition to all these reactions, you have to be careful if you’re taking medications such as aspirin, clopidogrel and warfarin.
-These are anticoagulants and taking Turmeric together with these medicines can increase bleeding risks.
+These are anticoagulants, and taking Turmeric together with these medicines can increase bleeding risks.
 Turmeric also reacts with anti-inflammatory drugs.
-To be on the safe side, pregnant and breastfeeding women are advised not have Turmeric.
+To be on the safe side, pregnant and breastfeeding women are advised not to have Turmeric.

 What do you think about Turmeric?
 Leave us a comment and let us know how it helped you!
 Share this article if you want to spread the wonderful effects of Turmeric.